-What more can be done to get through to selfish, narrow-minded (and childish) puppy buyers like these, and appeal to any trace of moral standards they might have?
+What more can be done to get through to selfish, narrow-minded puppy buyers like these, and appeal to any trace of moral standards they might have?

 The Internet is awash with information about the ethics of dog breeding.
 Just how much stuff does there need to be out there to convince people that buying from mass breeders of puppies is self-centred and cruel?
-What kind of life do these people think the breeding parents have, or is it that they just don’t care?
+They obviously don’t give a second thought to the kind of life the breeding parents endure.

 Without the buyers, dishonest and amoral dog breeders like Little Rascals would cease to exist.
-They’d have to go back to farming pigs (and chasing them around a barn just for ‘fun‘ – Bridgett Dickens).
+They’d have to go back to farming pigs or starting up suspect companies.

 It is puppy buyers like Graham and Vivienne Nelson who ensure the breeding parents of the puppies are incarcerated for life.
 Very few are lucky enough to be passed to a Rescue, and most of them are unsocialised and unused to human kindness.

-It’s people like Graham and Vivienne Nelson who want to buy a cheap puppy, available as soon as possible, preferably right now.
+It’s people like Graham and Vivienne Nelson who want a cheap puppy, preferably right now.
 It’s people like them who are obviously no stranger to Google searches and finding information online so they can have absolutely NO EXCUSE to plead ignorance about the rights and wrongs of buying a puppy.

 These are the kind of buyers who are giving puppy farmers everywhere a life of luxury at the expense of captive dogs.

-As for Graham Nelson’s ridiculous comment that Little Rascals are “are completely more honest and helpful than the rescue centres” – it’s impossible to give a civilised response.
+As for Graham Nelson’s ridiculous comment that Little Rascals are “are completely more honest and helpful than the rescue centres” – there is no civilised response!

 But it’s quite possible Graham Nelson’s disparaging remark about ‘rescue centres‘ is based on his own experience, if he has tried to adopt a dog and been refused.

-The criteria for adopting from most dog rescues is high, and their standards and ethics would be beyond Mr Nelson’s understanding judging by his opinion of Little Rascals.
-It’s certainly not unusual for people to make defamatory comments about an animal rescue when they’ve been rejected as unsuitable because they don’t meet the standards set for adoption.
+The criteria for adopting from most dog rescues is high, and their standards and ethics would be beyond Mr Nelson’s understanding, judging by his high opinion of Little Rascals.
+It’s certainly not unusual for disgruntled people to make defamatory comments about an animal rescue when they’ve been rejected as unsuitable because they don’t meet the standards set for adoption.
+Sour grapes.

 The RSPCA guide to buying a puppy [link]: